By Vlad Cuc, specialist in company formation matters

 - - Branch: foreign companies can enter the market by opening a branch: an extension of the parent company and not a separate legal entity from the foreign one, making the company abroad liable for the branch’s debts in Hong Kong; it is registered with the Companies Registry although the process is less demanding than in the case of a subsidiary.

 All of the business forms briefly described above have their advantages and disadvantages and our team of company registration agents in Hong Kong can help investors with more details.
-Choosing the proper business form is the first step for company incorporation and also one that will determine the future compliance requirements for the business.
+Choosing the proper business form is the first step for company incorporation in Hong Kong and also one that will determine the future compliance requirements for the business.

 After choosing the suitable business form, the general steps for registration include the following: